+What is the real cause of unemployment?
 The Kingdom of Saudi Arabia is currently facing a serious issue of unemployment.
 The government has been taking different measures in order to address the issue on hand.
 There are various programs which have been started in order to create employment for the Saudi youth.

-Huge efforts are being made in the strengthening and development of the economy by the creation of a direct link between key players and decision makers in the economy, so that they may overcome and counter any problem which may cause any hindrance to economic development.
-Earlier on several initiatives were started but failed soon after due to the fact that they could not produce the desired results.
+The Saudi Youth needs to be provided with Training and Education: Economic DevelopmeHuge efforts are being made in the strengthening and development of the economy by the creation of a direct link between key players and decision makers in the economy, so that they may overcome and counter any problem which may cause any hindrance to economic development.
+Earlier on, several initiatives were started but failed soon after due to the fact that they could not produce the desired results.

-The second most important thing is to remove the notion that no type of job is below the dignity of the Saudi people.
+There is no shame in any profession: The second most important thing is to remove the notion that no type of job is below the dignity of the Saudi people.
 Though most people would not like this, it is the truth.

 Is Saudization the real solution?
-Another aspect to this is that when the same job can be done by an expatriate for a fraction of the price, why the private sector would firm higher somebody to do the same job for a far higher price.[irp]
+Another aspect to this is that when the same job can be done by an expatriate for a fraction of the price, why the private sector would firm higher somebody to do the same job for a far higher price.

 Some people believe that the pressure put on the private sector due to Saudization does not allow them to strengthen themselves.
 The youth do not want to go through the struggle which is necessary to attain great heights.